open-telemetry/oteps/text/0066-separate-context-propagation.md

 single key.
 This allows the SDK to make improvements and leverage additional data that may be available, without changes to all of the call sites.

+The following are notes on the API, and not meant as final.

+**`StartSpan(context, options) -> context`**
+When a span is started, a new context is returned, with the new span set as the current span.

+**`GetSpanPropagator() -> (HTTP_Extractor, HTTP_Injector)`**
+When a span is extracted, the extracted value is stored in the context seprately from the current span.

 ## Correlations API

-In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating metric labels, called the Correlations API.
-Correlations are intended for indexing events in one service with attributes provided by a prior service in the same transaction.
+In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating indexes, called the Correlations API.
+Correlations are intended for indexing observability events in one service with attributes provided by a prior service in the same transaction.
 This helps to establish a causal relationship between these events.
 For example, determining that a particular browser version is associated with a failure in an image processing service.

-Correlations are implemented as an extremely basic cross-cutting concern - a transaction-level dictionary.
-All key-value pairs are stored in the context object, and then injected by the Correlation propagator to be sent to the next process.

 The Correlations API is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.
+There are few details provided here as it is outside the scope of this OTEP to finalize this API.

 While Correlations can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.

+For backwards compatibility, OpenTracing Baggage is propagated as Correlations when using the OpenTracing bridge.
 New concerns with different criteria should be modeled separately, using the same underlying context propagation layer as building blocks.

-For backwards compatibility, OpenTracing Baggage is propagated as Correlations when using the OpenTracing bridge.

-As every correlation adds additional overhead to every request, correlations should be used with care.
-The implementation MUST propagate these values.
-It is entirely on the user to choose when to drop correlations, either by removing them via the API, or by filtering them via a network proxy or service mesh.
+The following is an example API, and not meant as final.

 **`GetCorrelation(context, key) -> value`**
 To access the value for a label set by a prior event, the Correlations API provides a function which takes a context and a key as input, and returns a value.

 **`SetCorrelation(context, key, value) -> context`**
 To record the value for a label, the Correlations API provides a function which